 Week Four, November 12 - Guest tutor Andrew Miller: Author of eight novels, including Pure, winner of the Costa book of the year, and Oxygen, shortlisted for the Booker prize, Andrew is best known as a novelist, though he also writes short fiction and non-fiction.
 His memoir of living and working as an itinerant was recently published by Granta, and his new novel will be published in Spring 2022.
 Andrew will talk about his own methodology and you will have the opportunity to put questions to him to really dig deep into his writing process and benefit from his vast experience of tutoring new writers.

-Week Five, November 19 - How to get published, with a leading literary agent: Guest talk from a top literary agent.
-What is an agent looking for?
+Week Five, November 19 - How to get published, with leading literary agent, Jo Unwin: What is an agent looking for?
 How do you best approach and secure one, as a debut author?
 This session offers a chance to put your questions to an industry professional and find out what an agent is looking for in a new writer, and how to make sure your submission is as polished as it can be.

 Week Six, November 26 - Redrafting, troubleshooting & next steps: Revisiting your synopsis, how to keep going, how to make time for your writing and celebrate your progress.
 A chance to reflect on what you've achieved and plan your next steps.